Quad4-Software/reticulum-go-website/README.md

 # Reticulum-Go Website

-The official website for the Reticulum-Go project, featuring documentation and a WebAssembly-based example.
+The official website for the Reticulum-Go project, with documentation and a WebAssembly-based example.

 ## Self-host the website